FOR NEW PARENTS

 We believe deeply in the value of Scouting, and we don’t want any child or youth to be unable to participate because of financial considerations.
 Scouting isn’t free, but we work hard to keep it affordable.
 And if it still isn’t for you, we encourage you to contact us to learn about assistance options.

-The annual Scouting membership fee is $91.
+The annual Scouting membership fee is $82 ($107 for new Scouts).

 Your pack or troop may charge an additional annual or monthly fee to help cover awards, books, training materials, and other unit costs.
 The additional dollar above the national fee provides accident and sickness insurance for your scout.